How ID@Xbox has helped indie devs generate $1.5 billion in revenue

 On this week’s episode of How Games Make Money, ID@Xbox director Chris Charla joins host Jeff Grubb to talk about publishing indie games.
 ID@Xbox is Microsoft’s dedicated indie-developer program.
-And Charla has helped to oversee it since it replaced Xbox Live Arcade in the early days of Xbox One.
+And Charla has helped oversee it since it replaced Xbox Live Arcade in the early days of Xbox One.
 Now, he is talking about how his team plans to continue helping developers as Microsoft transitions to Xbox Series X. You can listen to our conversation by clicking play on the video above or this widget player:

 During our chat, Charla spoke about the future of ID@Xbox, but he also provided a look back at how far it has come.